 |11/07/17||seashore||the common and distinctive smell of the seashore is dimethyl sulphide (DMS), of the sulphur family.
 It is a gas released by microbes living near plankton and marine plants, including seaweed and some salt-marsh plants (4).

-Seashore crops up in Chablis and Chablis GC tasting notes, but ozone occurs too, which does sometimes occur at the seaside, but is often mistakenly equated with DMS.
+Seashore crops up in Chablis and Chablis GC tasting notes, as does ozone, which does sometimes occur at the seaside, but is often mistakenly equated with DMS.
 Ozone is quite different, with a sharp aroma reminiscent of very dilute chlorine.

 |12/06/17||sharon fruit||too esoteric, aka persimmon, is the berry of a deciduous tree of the ebony family.
 Cut fruit are non-aromatic, taste sweet and show a hint of brown sugar.
 The virtues of this otherwise nondescript berry, are that it is full of vitamins A, B and C. Of no utility in a wine tasting note.|